WFirmin/Thesis/Code/README.md

 This is the (somewhat unorganized) code that I used in my thesis.
+To be organized and described at a later date.